-Older adults are expected to comprise an increasing share of the County's total population as Baby Boomers continue to age.
-This is reflective of nationwide trends in 2011, the oldest Baby Boomers turned 65 and every day, 10,000 more will cross that threshold, with steep increases expected until 2029.
+Both the California DoF and SCAG data sets also anticipate older adults comprising an increasing share of the County's total population as Baby Boomers continue to age.
+This is reflective of nationwide trends-in 2011, the oldest Baby Boomers turned 65 and every day, 10,000 more will cross that threshold, with steep increases expected until 2029.
 This significant shift is expected to level off over time, but not decline.